Cognigy/Documentation/docs/ai/analyze/odata.md

 | snapshotName      | The name of the Snapshot.                                                        | String | Bot Release 2.2                  |

 !!! tip "Building Visualizations with Steps Records"
-    The following support article explains how these records can be manipulated in BI software to build insightful session path analytics: [Step Monitoring with OData](https://support.cognigy.com/hc/en-us/articles/360021089180-Step-Monitoring-with-OData).
+    The [Step Monitoring with OData](https://support.cognigy.com/hc/en-us/articles/360021089180-Step-Monitoring-with-OData) article explains how these records can be manipulated in BI software to build insightful session path analytics.

 ### ExecutedSteps

 The ExecutedSteps collection logs all step events in sessions, including a reference to the prior (parent) step.
-Whenever an entity (a Node or Intent with an assigned step) is executed, the collection creates a record for that step.
+Whenever a Node or Intent with an assigned step is executed, the collection creates a record for that step.

-**Example**
+Each step is logged as a single record.

+**Requests**

-Choose one of the requests to extract data from the collection.
-Note that the API version in the request must match [your version of Cognigy.AI](#supported-versions).
+Select one of the requests to extract data from the collection.
+Note that the API version in the request must match [your version of Cognigy.AI](#supported-odata-endpoint-versions).

 === "OData 2.3"